GameServerManagers/LinuxGSM-Docs/linux/distro.md

 Debian is another popular distro that sits upstream of Ubuntu that shares many of the same advantages of Ubuntu.
 The release cycle is every 2 years.
 Debian supports “backports”, this allows newer software to be installed on stable Debian releases.
 This is particularly useful for game servers and LinuxGSM that may require newer software.

 {% hint style="info" %}
-Debian 9 "Stretch" is recommended
+Debian 10 "Buster" is recommended
 {% endhint %}

 | **Version** | **Status** | **Code name** | **Release date** | **Security support until** | **LTS until** |